Wedgwood: Wedgwood Museums and the Museum Trust

 Wedgwood's founder wrote as early as 1774 that he wished he had preserved samples of all the company's works, and he began to do so.
 The first formal museum was opened in May 1906, with a curator named Isaac Cook, at the main (Etruria) works.
 The contents of the museum were stored for the duration of the Second World War and relaunched in a gallery at the new Barlaston factory in 1952.
 A new purpose-built visitor centre and museum was built in Barlaston in 1975 and remodelled in 1985, with pieces displayed near items from the old factory works in cabinets of similar period.
 A video theatre was added and a new gift shop, as well as an expanded demonstration area, where visitors could watch pottery being made.
 A further renovation costing £4.5 million was carried out in 2000, including access to the main factory itself.

-Adjacent to the museum and visitor centre are a restaurant and tea room, serving on Wedgwood ware.
 The museum, managed by a dedicated trust, closed in 2000 and on 24 October 2008, it reopened in a new multimillion-pound building.

 In June 2009, the Wedgwood Museum won a UK Art Fund Prize for Museums and Art Galleries for its displays of Wedgwood pottery, skills, designs and artefacts.
 In May 2011, the archive of the museum was inscribed in UNESCO's UK Memory of the World Register.

 The collection with 80,000 works of art, ceramics, manuscripts, letters and photographs faced being sold off to help satisfy pension debts inherited when Waterford Wedgwood plc went into receivership in 2009.
 The Heritage Lottery Fund, the Art Fund, various trusts and businesses contributed donations to purchase the collection.
 On 1 December 2014, the collection was purchased and donated to the Victoria and Albert Museum.
 The collection will continue to be on display at the Wedgwood Museum on loan from the Victoria and Albert Museum.
+The V&A Wedgwood Collection is part of the wider World of Wedgwood tourist destination site, which also features the award winning Wedgwood Tea Room, Factory Tours and hands on experiences in the Creative Studios.

 Minton Archive

 The Minton Archive comprises papers and drawings of the designs, manufacture and production of the defunct pottery company Mintons.
 It was acquired by Waterford Wedgwood in 2005 along with other assets of the Royal Doulton group.
-At one time it seemed the Archive would become part of the Wedgwood collection.
-In the event, the Archive was presented by the Art Fund to the City of Stoke-on-Trent, but it was envisaged that some material would be displayed at Barlaston as well as the Potteries Museum and Art Gallery.
+In the event, the Archive was presented by the Art Fund to the City of Stoke-on-Trent, but it was envisaged that some material would be displayed at Barlaston as well as the Potteries Museum & Art Gallery.